 They have several different play areas dotted along the hillside.
 These are generally broken down into different age groups.
-The facilities are good and they are well maintained but because they are so popular, it can actually be quite easy to lose the kids.
+The facilities are good and they are well maintained.
+Because the parks they are so popular, it can actually be quite easy to lose the kids.
 Also, they are not fenced off so it’s easy for kids to disappear into the wooded areas.
-If you have a wide range of ages it might be tricky – older kids are not allowed in the younger kids’ area but their area is at the top of the hill and there is no visibility between the different parks.
+If you have a wide range of ages it might be tricky.
+Older kids are not allowed in the younger kids’ area.
+However, their area is at the top of the hill and there is no visibility between the different parks.

 There are a few outstanding volunteers, in particular one older gentleman who always greets everyone with a smile, particularly the kids.
 I really must find out his name!
 (Update – I now know his name is John and he really is a superstar)

 There are a lot of well maintained footpaths and walk ways.
 It’s easy to get a pushchair or wheelchair around.
 The house is at the top of a hill so there are various steep climbs to get around the site.
-You can also leave your bags near the house so you won’t have to lug a picnic bag around all day.
+You can also leave your bags near the house so you won’t have to lug them around all day.

-Food – Various different outlets (manor restaurant, coffee shed, summer house, stables cafe and the new Treaterie).
-I do find their food to be great quality but very expensive so I rarely eat a full meal here, cakes are the exception obviously.
+Various different outlets (manor restaurant, coffee shed, summer house, stables cafe and the new Treaterie).
+I do find their food to be great quality but very expensive so I rarely eat a full meal here.
+Cakes are the exception obviously.
 Picnics – Welcome everywhere

-Toilets – They have excellent facilities near the house and smaller toilets in the stable.
+They have excellent facilities near the house and smaller toilets in the stable.
 There are dedicated baby change facilities (unisex and separate from the toilets).
 You’ll also find toilets and baby change at the visitor centre.

 Our Waddesdon Manor Review